Sellers Hall

-Sellers Hall, completed in 1684, is one of the oldest buildings in Pennsylvania and is the ancestral home of the Sellers family of scientists and engineers.
+Sellers Hall, located in Upper Darby and completed in 1684, is one of the oldest buildings in Pennsylvania and is the ancestral home of the Sellers family of scientists and engineers.

 Samuel Sellers (1655-1732) arrived in Philadelphia in 1682, the first year of Penn's colony.
 A young man, he was eager to marry, which explains the very early date of the house.
 He married Anna Gibbons (1655-1743) on August 13, 1684, and moved into Sellers Hall.
 The Sellers' declaration of intention to marry is the first entry in the minutes of Darby meeting.

 Samuel Sellers brought with him from Derbyshire in England the technology for making and weaving wire.
 This technology, and his mills on Cobbs Creek in Upper Darby, became the basis for a series of inventions and mechanical innovations that would lead to the creation of the early Pennsylvania textile industry at Cardington, the North American paper-making industry, and the fire-hose, fire-engine, and locomotive-making industries in Pennsylvania.
 Leading American manufacturers such as the Edgemoor Iron company, Midvale Steel, and William Sellers & Company grew out of enterprises conceived and pursued from Sellers Hall.

 As the focus of Sellers family activities, Sellers Hall also played a significant role in the political and social life of the United States.
 John Sellers of Sellers Hall (1728-1804) was among the founders of the American Philosophical Society, one of the framers of the Pennsylvania Constitution of 1790. and represented Delaware County in Pennsylvania's first Senate.
 With David Rittenhouse (1732-1796), he served on the Scientific Committee that observed the transit of Venus on the third of June, 1769.